web3/web3.js/docs/web3-eth-contract.rst

 ----------

-Default block parameters can be one of the following:
+The default block parameters can be one of the following:

 - ``Number``: A block number
 - ``"genesis"`` - ``String``: The genesis block